 Plan around rising prices

-While the easing may or may not continue in the short-term, what you should address is whether or not you need to change your budget in order to afford your lifestyle.
+With inflation rising most years – and may feel like in hyperdrive today – address whether or not you need to change your budget in order to afford your lifestyle.
 This is where a spending analysis can really help.
 By taking a look at what you spend, where it goes and where you can cut, you can find ways to reduce your spending without impacting your quality of life.

 Even the simple task of threatening to end a subscription can result in a cut to a planned price hike from a streaming service or news subscription.
 But, more importantly, it can give you an awareness of what needs to be cut in order to still achieve your goals.